-Providing a sensitive, nurturing learning environment for students who have had less academic success, this course will also work on skill-building.
+This course will also work on skill-building by providing a sensitive, nurturing learning environment for students with less academic success.
 Focused learning in geography, general cultural knowledge, and conversational self-confidence will be addressed.
 Students will learn to identify themes and work on inference from famous works of art presented in the full-color textbook and will begin to make connections from era to era and be able to explain what led to certain important events.

 Your learner will benefit from a seasoned special needs homeschool educator who will partner with you to provide support in any areas of concern.
 The course is also appropriate for middle school students who can attend reasonably well in class.

 - The textbooks (“America’s Story” by Steck-Vaughn) are out of print.
 The instructor will provide PDFs of required materials; if you prefer a hard copy, the books are often used.
 You can get the complete edition in one book or as a two-part set as follows: